crgimenes/compterm/README.md

 - $COMPTERM_C string
 - $COMPTERM_MOTD string (default "")

-Additionally, you can configure Compterm using a config.ini file located in ~/.config/compterm/config.ini with the following parameters:
+Additionally, you can configure Compterm using a init.lua file located in ~/.config/compterm/init.lua.

-- debug
-- listen
-- command
-- motd

 ## Configuration Hierarchy

-Command-line parameters override environment variables, which in turn override the configuration file settings.
+Command-line parameters override environment variables, and the lua in the init.lua can override both variables and commands.

 # Contributing